Category Archives: Rajapaksa regime

 2 Comments

-Filed under accountability, american imperialism, authoritarian regimes, centre-periphery relations, Colombo and Its Spaces, economic processes, gordon weiss, historical interpretation, IMF as monster, Indian Ocean politics, Islamic fundamentalism, island economy, life stories, politIcal discourse, power politics, Rajapaksa regime, self-reflexivity, sri lankan society, truth as casualty of war, unusual people, world events & processes
+Filed under accountability, centre-periphery relations, China and Chinese influences, Colombo and Its Spaces, demography, devolution, economic processes, electoral structures, export issues, foreign policy, governance, growth pole, historical interpretation, Indian Ocean politics, island economy, landscape wondrous, life stories, modernity & modernization, politIcal discourse, population, Rajapaksa regime, self-reflexivity, sri lankan society, transport and communications, world events & processes

 Continue reading